 - The mobile app must pass all functional, performance, and security tests. - The app must be approved by the client after the User Acceptance Testing (UAT) phase. - The app must be successfully deployed on Google Play Store and Apple App Store.

-Development of Android Tablet and iPad Application for PactforPain.com
+Development of Android Tablet, iPad and Mobile Application for PactforPain.com and www.painpreventionprogram.com

 1. Project Overview